Are you tired of being asked questions from companies regarding your satisfaction and expectations? I know I am.

 I want them to grasp the feedback and that they want to use my input and response to improve, modernise and most of all, to show more interest in me.

-My advice to all companies that send out surveys like this is:
+My advice to companies that send out surveys like this is:

 Decide why you ask me and explain that to me.

-When it comes to asking about my expectations, I am amazed by how little these companies know about who I am.
+When asking about my expectations, I am amazed by how little these companies know about who I am.
 And do these companies believe that people are that different when it comes to expectations, habits and behaviour?

 Tell me in advance what I can expect back after I send my response or answers.